 Board members believe that informal conversations with staff are important in assessing the culture within Macquarie and seeing Macquarie's purpose at work.
 Board members generally attend various staff functions in Australia and conduct two international trips to Macquarie offices each year.

+In FY2025, the Board travelled to various international Macquarie offices engaging with staff across all levels and hearing from external speakers.

-In FY2024, the Board visited Macquarie offices in the US, UK and France.
-Key highlights from these visits included visits to certain Macquarie fund assets in London and New York and presentations from regional staff and external speakers about topical issues in the region; regional business updates; and Macquarie's people, culture, and purpose statement in practice.
+Key highlights from these visits included meeting a portfolio company's executive team in Washington D.C.; presentations from regional staff and external speakers about topical issues in each region; regional business updates; and seeing Macquarie's culture and purpose in practice.
 Each visit brought together staff from various locations within the regions, increasing and enhancing the Board's opportunity for engagement with staff.

-During the US Board visit, Board members engaged with approximately 650 staff members across all levels of seniority in three key regional hubs: Jacksonville, Philadelphia and New York.
-During the visit to London and Paris, approximately 211 staff members were invited to engage with Board members at various events, including a staff dinner.
+- During the US Board visit, Board members engaged with approximately 250 staff members in two key regional hubs, Houston and New York, including participating in floor walks and attending the opening of Macquarie's new Americas headquarters in New York. - During the visit to Singapore, Board members engaged with approximately 400 staff, including attending and participating in a town hall meeting. - During the visits to London and Dublin, approximately 120 staff members were invited to engage with Board members at various events, including a staff breakfast and networking event.